Migrate SSRS Report from MS2011 TO Dynamics 3652 MIN READ

-When trying to compile a FetchXML-based report in Visual Studio 2015 which had been developed in an earlier version of Visual Studio, we were getting the following error:
+When trying to compile a FetchXML-based report in Visual Studio 2015 which had been developed in an earlier version of Visual Studio, we encountered this error:

 [rsCompilerErrorInExpression] The Language expression for the textrun ‘Table0_Details0.Paragraphs.TextRuns’ contains an error: [BC30456] ‘Crm’ is not a member of ‘Microsoft’.

 I am mentioning this vital step because before proceeding to further steps this needs to be done.

 We had already installed the CRM Report Authoring Extension for Microsoft Dynamics CRM 2015, but this helper dll was not being picked up by Visual Studio.

 We were able to locate the dll on the SSRS Server of our CRM development environment.
 To find this file in our case, we used this command: